keithdunnett/sgminer-recipes/README.md

 hardware by 10% then don't be scared to overdrive a fan motor by more than that.

+#sgminer-start-screen-example
-##sgminer-start-screen-example - batch file to start sgminer in a screen session
+## A bash script to start sgminer in a screen session, configured at command line.

 This is more or less what I use to start my rigs, it contains a lot of my default settings and you will need to edit it to your own requirements.
 This script writes out a startup script for sgminer and then